enthought/enaml/docs/source/architecture.rst

         Instances of this class will have a :py:attr:`shell_obj` attribute which provides a reference to the Enaml shell widget instance for that control so that values can be obtained and inspected.
+This attribute is provided by the base class and will normally not need to be overridden.

         This class must then, obviously, provide a concrete implemetation of the abstract interface.
 In particular, it must provide the following methods